tc39/notes/es7/2017-01/jan-25.md

 -----

-## István update, items 4-10 on the agenda

-### 4. Approval of the minutes from the last meeting
+## Approval of the minutes from the last meeting

 AWB: We are having trouble getting the minutes to approve